Cheeden/tp/docs/UserGuide.md

 * The new entry will appear in the student’s lesson plan list, viewable using view.
 * ![Add Plan Success](images/addPlanSuccess.png)

+### Deleting lesson plan : `deleteplan`

+Deletes a lesson plan entry for a specific student on a given date.

+Format: `deleteplan INDEX DATE`

+* Deletes the lesson plan for the student at the specified `INDEX` on the specified `DATE`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* `DATE` must be in the format YYYY-MM-DD.
+* The lesson plan on that date must exist.
+If no lesson plan exists on that date, an error message will be shown.

+Examples:

+* `deleteplan 1 2025-10-25` deletes the lesson plan for the 1st student on 25 Oct 2025.
+* `deleteplan 2 2025-10-23` deletes the lesson plan for the 2nd student on 23 Oct 2025.

 ### Add Lesson Progress : `addprogress`

 Adds a lesson progress to a student.